-Now, it honestly doesn’t matter to me if my dogs are pure-bred or mixed breeds.
-The only reason it’s important for Lilly to have this designation is so that she can compete in the regular class at AKC events when (if ever) she’s ready.
+Now, it honestly never mattered to me if my dogs are pure-bred or mixed breeds.
+The only reason it was important for Lilly to have this designation was so that she could have competed (BUT NEVER DID) in the regular class at AKC events.
 There are other venues who allow dogs of all breeds and mixes, but in Colorado there is a preponderance of AKC events.
 So, if you want to do this a lot (and not have to travel out of state), there you go.

 So, to recap my answers to the most common questions:

 Yes, she was a border collie.

-No, she’s not particularly small.
-She’s dead-on the breed standard for size.
+No, she was not particularly small.
+She was dead-on the breed standard for size.

 No, they are not all this shy, but (as I’ve mentioned before) they each have their own brand of crazy.

 Yes, she was very smart and very active.

-Yes, she really can jump (as high as my head) and does it all the time when she’s happy.
-In fact, if I don’t see it coming, she’s given me bloody noses, a fat lip, and broken sunglasses.
+Yes, she really could jump (as high as my head) and did it all the time when she’s happy.
+In fact, if I didn't see it coming, she gave me bloody noses, a fat lip, and broken sunglasses.

 Thank you.
-Yes, she’s the Champion of My Heart ~~ especially after our 23- month life / death struggle following Lilly’s vaccine-induced brain inflammation.
+Yes, she was the Champion of My Heart ~~ especially after our 23- month life / death struggle following Lilly’s vaccine-induced brain inflammation.

 If you’d like to see Lilly in action, including some pretty sad videos of her neurological deficits, check out our Champion of My Heart YouTube Channel!